bt3gl/building_blog/content/csaw-ctf-2014-forensic-200.md

-The purpose of this problem is to teach about the need of encrypting your data.
+The purpose of this problem is to teach about the need for encrypting your data.
 The [FTP]  protocol sends clear text over the wire, *i.e* the data is transmitted without any encryption.
  [SSH/Secure File Transfer Protocol] is a network protocol providing secure file transfer.
-Using SFTP, instead of FTP, would avoid to find the flag in this problem in the way we did.
+Using SFTP, instead of FTP, would avoid finding the flag in this problem in the way we did.

 This is the second forensics problem and it starts with the following text: